-There are a few different popular styles (straps, braces and compression sleeves) and depending on your preference you may find one works better for you.
+There are a few different popular styles available on the market (straps, braces and compression sleeves) and depending on your personal preference you may find one works better for you.
 Hopefully the following analysis will help you select the best option for you.

-The main function of an elbow brace is to put "counter-force" or direct pressure onto the outer side of the elbow, normally around the thickest part of the forearm.
-This pressure on the extensor muscles and reduces the tension of the muscles as they attach to the lateral epicondyle and thereby reduces the pain.
+The main function of an elbow brace is to put “counter-force” or direct pressure onto the outer side of the elbow, normally around the thickest part of the forearm.
+This pressure on the extensor muscles (extensor carpi radialis brevis (ECRB) and reduces the tension of the muscles as they attach to the lateral epicondyle and thereby reduces the pain.

 From personal experience, I find they do really help – I feel immediate relief that lasts while I play wearing a strap style brace.
 However, for long term relief you should be doing strengthening exercises for tennis elbow and if pain persists should visit a doctor and/or physical therapist.